Looking for a Vietnam Tour itinerary? Look no further, here’s our detailed guide for things to do in Vietnam.

 The maps were pulled up on our laptops and we started planning our journey.
 Vietnam is a thin narrow strip of land, like Kerala – so it made sense to do a cross country trip.

-We chose to travel from North to South (as most travellers do it the other way).
+We chose to travel from North to South (as most travelers do it the other way).
 This also made it easier to procure bus and train tickets.

 Vietnam Map: Through a Sketch Artist’s Eyes